memfault/interrupt/_drafts/best-of-binutils.md

 There's a number of additional tools aside from GNU Binutils which I've found tremendously useful over the years.
-While a full discussion of them is outside the scope of this article (and merits a blog post of their own), I've included some of my favorite highlights here.
+While a full discussion of them is outside the scope of this article (and merits a blog post of their own), I've included some of my favorite highlights in the following sections.

 ### Godbolt (aka Compiler Explorer)